Expressive Approaches to Drawing and Painting the Figure

 You may shop at Hobby Lobby, Michaels, Blick, Cheap Joes Art Stuff or Amazon for supplies.

-Chairs, tables, standing and table easels are provided.
-However, drawing boards are not.
+Chairs, standing easels and drawing boards are provided.

 Facility: The Tannery Row has plenty of parking in the back behind the building.
 There is a utility sink where you may wash your brushes.
 There is also a lined bucket for you to place any used, solvent filled rags or towels.